 Dr. Lakshmi Yatham MBBS, DPM, FRCPC, MBA (Exec)

-Professor, Department of Psychiatry, Faculty of Medicine, UBC;
+Department Head and Professor, Department of Psychiatry, Faculty of Medicine, UBC;

 Regional Head of Psychiatry and Regional Program Medical Director, Vancouver Coastal Health & Providence Healthcare